 The proposed redevelopment shown on Figure 3 is setback from the Carp River through a combination of the Carp River's meander belt width, erosion hazard limit and the depth of the floodplain.
-The greater of these limits is more than 15 metres from the top of slope and 30 metres from the normal high water mark, except for one short section of surface parking less than 20 metres in width where the setback from the edge of the parking to the normal high water mark will be in the range of 27 metres.
+The greater of these limits is more than 15 metres from the top of slope and 30 metres from the normal high water mark.

 Much of this setback is currently lacking in woody vegetation and fill has been placed in the outer portions of the setback.
 Redevelopment consisting of parking spaces and drive aisles will occur within a portion of the floodplain, up to a maximum flood depth of 0.3 metres.
 No additional fill will be added or removed.
-As this setback is allowed to naturalize over time it is anticipated that in conjunction with proper stormwater management and other mitigation measures during site construction and operation of the residence and commercial units the setback will provide excellent protection for the aquatic habitat of the Carp River.
-In addition, the natural environment attributes of the corridor will be strengthened as the setback is naturalized, adding to the linkage function along the Carp River system and providing an environmental improvement for the corridor.
-All of the existing woody vegetation along the Carp River will be retained.
+Plantings and other restoration measures, as shown on the February 12th, 2025 Landscape Concept, prepared by Novatech (Drawing 121173-LC1), in conjunction with proper stormwater management and other mitigation measures during site construction and operation of the residence and commercial units will provide excellent protection within the enhanced setback for the aquatic habitat of the Carp River.
+In addition, the enhanced natural environment attributes of the corridor will add to the linkage function along the Carp River system and providing an environmental improvement for the corridor.
+The pathways have been located in areas of less tree cover and the pathway alignment will be altered to maximize tree retention.

 It is not anticipated that the proposed flood plain overlay will impact the buffer functions for the Carp River and the corridor.
 Robinson (2008) required a 15 metre setback on each side of watercourses with Type 2 communities.
-To ensure there are no impacts and to provide a net environmental gain native tree and shrub plantings are recommended along the current open areas of the retained riparian corridor.
+To ensure there are no impacts and to provide a net environmental gain native tree and shrub plantings, as shown on the Landscape Concept, will occur along the current open areas of the retained riparian corridor.